 Bank Card Fees.
 Card fees (including merchant service fees, interchange fees, and ATM/debit card fees) decreased \$1.0 million, or 7.3%, in 2008.
 Interchange fees and ATM/debit card fees increased 10.9% and 11.0%, respectively, for the year due to higher transaction volumes, however, merchant service fees were significantly reduced due to the aforementioned sale of a portion of the bank's merchant services portfolio.
-In 2007, card fees increased \$1.1 million, or 8.7% due to increases in merchant services fees, interchange fees, and ATM/debit card fees of 4.0%, 21.0%, and 6.8%, respectively.
-The higher interchange and ATM/debit card fees in 2008 and 2007 reflect an increase in our card base primarily associated with growth in transaction deposit accounts.
+In 2007, card fees increased \$1.1 million, or 8.7% due to increases in merchant services fees, interchange fees, and ATM/debit card fees in 2008 and 2007 reflect an increase in our card base primarily associated with growth in transaction deposit accounts.